 - 1. Provide a tractor "Wet Kit" that has operating parameters of 10 GPM minimum to 30 GPM maximum.
 Consult factory for options when the Tractor PTO pump capacity is in excess of 30 GPM. - 2.
 PTO Pump must include a pressure relief valve set to a maximum relief pressure of 3000 psi. - 3.
 "Wet Kit" must include a 10 μm return line filter housing and 10 μm filter within the "usable service life" condition.
 The filter must be capable of flow greater than the maximum PTO GPM capacity.
 A new filter installed at startup is recommended. - 4.
+Tractor "Wet Kit" must be flushed with fresh oil prior to hooking to trailer. - 5.
 "Wet Kit" should include clean fresh hydraulic oil as required for your application.
-(Food Grade Hydraulic Oil used when specified). - 5.
+(Food Grade Hydraulic Oil used when specified). - 6.
 The trailer was tested with Chevron Rando HD ISO 32 hydraulic oil (Standard) or (Fuchs FM Food grade as specified) that is used for common operating temperatures and conditions.
 Refer to chart below for ISO viscosity ranges required for your specific application and operating conditions.
 For additional information consult the National Fluid Power Association recommended practice T2.13.13-2002 Fluid Viscosity Selection Criteria for Hydraulic Motors and Pumps.